Ravincroft's Retribution - 1. Leaving Home

 His face reddened in the shadow.

-The other volunteer, a younger woman with thick, fiery red hair, pulled back in an untidy ponytail.
-Her large, green eyes, even in shadow, stood out.
+The other volunteer was a younger woman with thick, fiery red hair, pulled back in an untidy ponytail.
+Her large, green eyes, even in shadow, twinkled brightly.
 She grinned with a protruding overbite and took the joey from Ren.

 ‘Do you need your linen back?’